How to choose keywords for SEO?

 Long Tail keyword – Long tail phrases have at least four words.
 They provide targeted results, and most people know how to use them when searching.

-3. How to choose keywords for SEO - Keyword Planner Tools
+3. Keyword Planner Tools

 Google is a great tool to use when you’re trying to find the right keywords for your content.
 The Keyword Planner can help with that!